scheb/2fa/CONTRIBUTING.md

 - Run [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) v3 (not provided with the library, has to be installed locally): `php-cs-fixer fix`
-- Run PHP CodeSniffer with `vendor/bin/phpcs --standard=php_cs.xml app/src src tests`
+- Run PHP CodeSniffer with `vendor/bin/phpcs`
 - Run Psalm with `vendor/bin/psalm` and address any error-level issues

 ### Unit Tests